chadCmp/Rhashnet/README.md

-# BOTNET will someday be called Rhash
+# The BOTNET will someday be called Rhashnet
 #### All responsibilities are at your own risk.
 #### Please use it only for research purposes.